antoinepryy/TDA602-man-in-the-middle/README.md

 #### ARP Spoofing

-Some useful fonctions in the program :
+Some useful functions in the program :

 ```python
 def get_mac(IP, interface="eth0"):